-Guarantee of Loans
+Guarantee of FFEL Program Loans

-Under a contract of guarantee, a lender/holder of FFEL Program loans is entitled to a claim payment from the guarantee agency for 98% or 100% of any proven loss resulting from default, death, permanent and total disability, or discharge in bankruptcy of the borrower.
+Under a contract of guarantee, a lender/holder of FFEL Program loans is entitled to a claim payment from the guarantee agency for 98% (97% for loans first disbursed on or after July 1, 2006), or 100% of any proven loss resulting from default, death, permanent and total disability, or discharge in bankruptcy of the borrower.
+However, as long as we maintain the Exceptional Performer designation by USDE, we will be entitled to a claim payment of 100% (99% beginning July 1, 2006).

 As an eligible lender/holder, we are required to use due diligence in the origination, servicing and collection of loans in order to maintain the guarantee.
 The Guarantee Agencies are reinsured, subject to various terms and conditions, by the USDE for reimbursement from 75% to 100% of the amounts expended in payment of claims.